Basis-Theory/docs/source/includes/expressions/_detokenization.md

 In their simplest form, these are Liquid [objects](#language-objects) of the form `{{<tokenId>}}`.
 This expression will be replaced with the token data contained within the token with id `<tokenId>`.

-Detokenization expressions containing non-uuid values, such as `{{non uuid value}}` will evaluate to `null` and will be removed from the request.

-Any `uuid` value contained in a detokenization expression is expected to represent the `id` of a token within your tenant.
+Any `string` value contained in a detokenization expression is expected to represent the `id` of a token within your tenant.
 If no such token is found with that identifier, the request will be rejected with a 400 error.

-If a token is found with the given `uuid` identifier, but the calling application is missing permission to use that token, then the request will be rejected with a 403 error.
+If a token is found with the given identifier, but the calling application is missing permission to use that token, then the request will be rejected with a 403 error.
 See the following links for more information about the permissions required to use tokens in a [Reactor](/#reactors-invoke-a-reactor) or [Proxy](/#proxy-proxying-outbound-requests).